Allonby Bay: Area of Outstanding Natural Beauty

-Marine Conservation Zone
+Highly Protected Marine Area

 In 2016, Allonby Bay was made a Marine Conservation Zone.
 The MCZ covers a 5 mi stretch of coast and 40 km2 of Irish Sea.

 The stated objectives of the Zone were to maintain sub-tidal sediments and sands (important spawning and nursery grounds for plaice, skate and thornback rays) as well as the reefs of the honeycomb worm (sabellaria alveolata).

 Reefs constructed by honeycomb worms host a variety of other marine life.
 Allonby Bay, which is at the northern edge of the species´ range, has good examples of such reefs.

 As with other Marine Conservation Zones, the initial absence of a management plan caused some concern.

 In 2022 Allonby Bay was one of five sites that were proposed by Defra (Department for Environment, Food and Rural Affairs) as Highly Protected Marine Areas (HPMA).
+It was designated as such in July 2023.

 History

 On Salta Moss, a Bronze Age rapier was discovered in the 1980s, and now resides at the Tullie House museum in Carlisle.
-Archaeological expeditions in and around the small communities along Allonby Bay have found evidence of human activity in the area dating back to the neolithic period.
+Archaeological expeditions in and around the small communities along Allonby Bay have found evidence of human activity in the area dating back to the Neolithic period.

 During Roman times, Allonby Bay was home to several Roman milefortlets, small castles which extended beyond the western end of Hadrian's Wall to defend against incursions across the Solway.
 Milefortlets 17 to 22 were along the shoreline of the bay, and milefortlet 21 is the best-preserved.

 Scottish coastal raids continued to be a problem well after the Romans left the area, however, and as late as the 1550s a man named William Osmotherly of Dubmill Point, near Salta, was taken for ransom in a Scottish raid.
 A system known as the "seawake" - a night watch along the coast - was created to defend against such incursions.